 FOI - Financial information

-The financial statements are prepared under the historical cost convention and in the form approved by the Minister for Jobs, Enterprise and Innovation with the concurrence of the Minister for Finance under the Industrial Development (Enterprise Ireland) Act, 1998.
+The financial statements are prepared under the historical cost convention and in the form approved by the Minister for Business, Enterprise and Innovation with the concurrence of the Minister for Finance under the Industrial Development (Enterprise Ireland) Act, 1998.

 The financial statements are prepared on an accruals basis, (with the exception of: Oireachtas Grants, Dividends, Sale and Redemption of Investments and Grant Refunds which are recognised on a cash receipts basis), and in accordance with Generally Accepted Accounting Practice.
 Financial Reporting Standards recommended by the recognised accountancy bodies are adopted as they become applicable.